Skele-tonnes of Ideas for Decorating Outside Your Home This Halloween

 Freaky Funhouse

 Quit clowning around this Halloween and create a truly terrifying exterior by transforming your home into a freaky funhouse!
 There’s nothing more terrifying than a killer clown, so start creating the freaky funhouse feel by gathering as many creepy clowns as you can find and pop them in your porch and front windows.
 Whether they are standing or floating, you’ll be sure to frighten your visitors.
-Colourful decorations and flashing, multicoloured lights will also add to the funhouse theme.
+Spooky decorations and flashing, multicoloured Halloween lights will also add to the funhouse theme.

 Ghoulish Graveyard